 Step 1: Describe

-Step 1 is where everything except testing happens — you name the tap, describe what you want, attach credentials, and generate the script.
+Step 1 is where everything except testing happens — you name the tap, describe what you want, attach credentials, and generate or paste the script.

 Brainstorm with AI (Optional) — Not sure how to describe what you want?
 Use the chat panel above the instruction box.
 Type a rough idea and the AI will: